Wood Mountain Regional Park: Attractions and amenities

 Wood Mountain Regional Park is set in rolling hills and ranchland.
 There are several trails throughout the park, including one that leads to the provincial park.
 There is a heated swimming pool, a campground, museum, Bible camp, and Canada's longest running rodeo.
 A monument to Chief Sitting Bull sits atop a hill overlooking the regional park, behind the museum.

 Rodeo Ranch Museum

 The Rodeo Ranch Museum features exhibits about the cowboys and ranchers who settled the area in the 1880s.
 Exhibits include photographs, pioneer, rodeo and Western artefacts.
 The information centre for the East Block of Grasslands National Park is located in the museum.

 Wood Mountain Stampede

-In 1890, the Wood Mountain Stampede was established by the North-West Mounted Police to promote sports and to celebrate Dominion Day.
-It became an annual event held every second weekend in July and is the longest running annual rodeo in Canada.
+In 1890, the Wood Mountain Stampede was established by the North-West Mounted Police to promote sports and to celebrate the July 1 Dominion Day holiday.
+It became an annual event held every second weekend in July and is Canada's longest-running annual rodeo.